-Another day adventure is to take the local bus to Perast.
-It's a cute little village that's Instagram worthy, can lay by the beach, all though be prepared that it is going to be a rocky.
-Great views of Ostrvo island in the center of the Bay of Kotor and just enough room for the little church.
+Another day adventure is to take the local bus to the nearby town of Perast.
+It’s a cute little village that’s Instagram worthy, can lay by the beach, all though be prepared that it is going to be a rocky.
+You’ll be able to find great views of Ostrvo Island in the center of the Bay of Kotor that has just enough room for a little church!

 Hotels in Kotor

 Luxury Hotel: Hotel Forza Terra – 5-star Hotel, indoor and outdoor pool, order drinks from the bar and restaurant, relax in the spa or get your sweat on in the fitness center, great views of the Bay of Kotor.

 Couple Stay/Mid-range: Neda Apartment – Entire apartment that sleeps up to 4 people in the city center of Kotor, full kitchen, and has great views of the city.